L'insegnante balla... con tutta la classe

 L'insegnante balla... con tutta la classe (literally The schoolteacher dances ... with the whole class) is a 1979 commedia sexy all'italiana directed by Giuliano Carnimeo.
 The film is the first in the "Schoolteacher" film series which does not star Edwige Fenech in the main role.
 It is considered the breakout title for Nadia Cassini.

 Plot

 Italy, late 1970s.
-In a high school, the gym teacher Claudia Gambetti (Nadia Cassini), wreaks havoc with its attractiveness and its particular teaching method, based on dance.
+In a high school, the gym teacher Claudia Gambetti wreaks havoc with her attractiveness and particular teaching method, based on dance.